There’s More To Work Than Making Money

 Wow!
 The time I spent talking to them and the appreciation I showed meant more than the monetary measure I was giving them.
 And no, there aren’t any restrictions preventing staff from accepting gratuities.
 Everyone can use extra cash so the fact that they left the money was a big eye-opener.

 Money is not always the best measure.
-Sometimes appreciation, showing you care and the recognition for a job well done are more important.
-Are leaders taking these measures into account when trying to motivate their employees today?
-Let us know what you think.
+Sometimes investing in developing a human connection and appreciation, showing you care and the recognition for a job well done are more important.